caseywatts/starting-a-business/content/Formal Paperwork.md

 ## After Formal Paperwork
-After we agree to the formal paperwork, you can work on [Getting Paid](Getting%20Paid.md)
+After we agree to the formal paperwork, you can work on [Getting Paid + Invoicing](Getting%20Paid%20+%20Invoicing.md)